gandhidarshak/MyVimrc/README.md

       ctrl-space : Go to previous spell check error ctrl-F9    : Iterate backwards in themes

       gg  : Go to top of the file
-      gG : Go to bottom of the file
-      gf : Go to file mentioned under cursor gx : Go to website mentioned under cursor ga : Show character encoding
+      gG  : Go to bottom of the file gf  : Go to file mentioned under cursor gx  : Go to website mentioned under cursor ga  : Show character encoding
-      gr : replace all words selected in vmode go : vimgrep all words selected in vmode gH : Select line mode
+      gr  : replace all words selected in vmode go  : open opengrok and search the word selected gH  : Select line mode
-      gv : Select previous selction
-      g~ : To change fooBAr to FOObaR gU : To change fooBAr to FOOBAR gu : To change fooBAr to foobar
+      gv  : Select previous selction in normal mode, run vimgrep in visual mode g~  : To change fooBAr to FOObaR gU  : To change fooBAr to FOOBAR gu  : To change fooBAr to foobar ghp : GitGutterPreviewHunk
+      ghs : GitGutterStageHunk
+      ghu : GitGutterUndoHunk
+      [c  : GitGutterPrevHunk
+      ]c  : GitGutterNextHunk

       *    : search for all words selected in vmode
       #    : Count occurrence of word under cursor